bernhard-42/cadquery-massembly/Readme.md

 ## Intro

-CadQuery provides an solver based assemblies.
+CadQuery provides numerical solver based assemblies.

 `MAssembly` is derived from `cadquery.Assembly`, however, allows to define mates which will be used to manually assemble the objects.